checkly/docs.checklyhq.com/site/content/docs/browser-checks/variables.md

 - **Group** level - API, browser and multistep check supported.
 - **Global** level - API, browser and multistep check supported.

-Check variables are added on the **Variables** tab for each browser and multistep check.
+Add variables specific to a Check variables on the **Variables** tab for each browser and multistep check.

 ![add local variables](/docs/images/browser-checks/check-environment-variables.png)